annikkexe/FactorioIP/Feathernet.md

 ### Signal List Format

 Due to the number of signals taken up by protocol headers, it is impractical to use raw signals beyond link-local scope.
-To facilitate such signalling on wider scales, a Signal List format is defined, to allow embedding arbitrary singals at arbitrary locations in the packet.
+To facilitate such signalling on wider scales, a Signal List format is defined, to allow embedding arbitrary signals at arbitrary locations in the packet.
 Signal List may be used as a payload in any protocol that supports binary payload data.

 | offset | Fields |
 |--------|------------------|